 Many people may recognize Manchester-by-the-Sea from the new movie, Manchester by the Sea, directed by Kenneth Lonergan, and starring Casey Affleck, Michelle Williams, Kyle Chandler, Gretchen Mol, and Lucas Hedges.
 After its release in December 2016, the film received critical acclaim and was nominated for six categories at the 89th Academy Awards, ultimately winning two: Best Actor (Casey Affleck) and Best Original Screenplay.
 The movie was also nominated for four Golden Globe awards, winning for Best Actor (Casey Affleck).
-The movie was filmed locally starring several cities in the Cape Ann area, including Manchester-by-the-Sea and Gloucester.
+The movie was filmed locally starring several cities in the Cape Ann area, including Manchester-by-the-Sea and Gloucester, and Atlantic Vacation Homes had the pleasure of providing accomodations for crew members during filming.

 Manchester-by-the-Sea is one of Cape Ann’s four coastal communities and is located just south of Gloucester.
 The town was originally just called Manchester at its incorporation in 1645, but the name was changed officially in the 1980s to limit confusion between Manchester, MA and Manchester, NH, which is only about 70 miles away.
 Like nearby Gloucester, Manchester-by-the-Sea started as a fishing community.
 Gloucester boasted the much larger harbor, however, so large-scale commercial fishing gravitated there.
 By the mid 19th century, Manchester-by-the-Sea had become a popular summer destination for the well-to-do, sporting large seaside resort hotels as well as immense summer “cottages” owned by wealthy Bostonians and New Yorkers.
 Atlantic Vacation Homes’ vacation rental property Booth Cottage was built by Junius Booth, the brother of notorious actor John Wilkes Booth (famous for the assassination of Abraham Lincoln).
 After a time, Booth Cottage (or Masconomo House, as it was called then) was incorporated into the grounds of a large luxury hotel, which operated into the early 20th century.